0% Finance Available – Book FREE Consultation.

 When it comes to your treatment day for cataract surgery, you’ll be in good hands with Optegra.
 Our cataract procedures are performed in one of our dedicated eye hospitals by our industry-renowned cataract surgeons and are available privately or through the NHS.
 Having carried out thousands of successful treatments, all our consultants are NHS trained and Fellows of the Royal College of Ophthalmologists (ROC).

-We pride ourselves on our dedication to every patient, which is why our consultants are fully supported by specialised teams with years of expertise in the field, ensuring that you receive the best treatment possible as well as the highest level of care before, during and after the procedure.
+We pride ourselves on our dedication to every patient, which is why our consultants are fully supported by specialised teams with years of expertise in the field, ensuring that you receive the best treatment possible as well as the highest level of care before, during and after your cataract surgery.

 Age is perhaps the biggest risk factor when it comes to cataracts.
 It is, unfortunately, one of the ways the body deals with aging for many people.
 However, there are some other factors that can increase your chances of developing cataracts.

 These include personal habits, such as smoking or excessive alcohol use.
 Certain conditions like diabetes can also result in heightened risk.
 There are also environmental factors, such as prolonged exposure to sunlight.
-So, as you get older, you need to think about how your lifestyle choices.
+So, as you get older, you need to think about how your lifestyle choices can impact your vision.

-As the surgery is quickly done and only to a small area, patients are usually awake during the procedure.
-Aneasthetic makes the procedure painless but if you are very anxious you can request a mild sedative to help you relax.
+As cataract surgery is done quickly and only to a small area, patients are usually awake during the procedure.
+Anaesthetic makes the procedure painless but if you are very anxious you can request a mild sedative to help you relax.

 As mentioned above, age is not necessarily a factor that limits cataract surgery.
 However, there are certain conditions and circumstances where it might not be best to undergo the treatment.
 These can include some of the following: